-Lana was interviewed by Matthew Huber at Tarisio for their On Stage at Wigmore Hall series prior her concert at the Wigmore Hall.
+Lana was interviewed by Matthew Huber at Tarisio for their On Stage at Wigmore Hall series about her violin prior her concert at the Wigmore Hall.

 The Slovenian violinist, who divides her time between Slovenia and the UK, has been playing this Dalla Costa violin for the past seven years.
 Here she explains how she found it in an auction.